11 Awesome Spanish Books for Kids in Elementary: Grades 1-3

-Your child’s journey to bilingualism and biliteracy starts at home and can be expanded into taking an online class where they can practice with a native Spanish speaker.
-Be sure to gather a diverse set of resources found on this blog to help foster a love for reading Spanish books and to make it as fun and enjoyable as possible. ¡Que lo disfruten!
+Your child’s journey to bilingualism and biliteracy starts at home and can be expanded by taking an online class where they practice with a native Spanish speaker.
+Be sure to gather a diverse set of resources found on this blog to help foster a love for reading Spanish books for kids and make it as enjoyable as possible. ¡Que lo disfruten!

 Want more amazing Spanish resources for your kids?
 Check out these posts!

 - 15 Amazingly Popular Spanish Songs for Kindergarten